-This post may include affiliate links.
+This post on the best Caribbean Cruise Shore Excursions may include affiliate links.
 You can learn more about it on the Disclosure page.

-Now that hurricane season is waning, and as cold descends on North America, our thoughts turn to warm Caribbean beaches and the blue seas.
+A Caribbean cruise is an easy choice for those of us living in North America, and even an affordable option for visitors from other areas of the world wishing to add to their North American itinerary.
 With so many destinations available from cruise lines in the Caribbean, how do you pick the perfect itinerary?
-One of the ways to weigh different itineraries is to consider what to do in a port day in each stop.
+One of the ways to weigh different itineraries is to consider what to do in a port day at each stop.
 Here are some terrific suggestions to inspire your wanderlust for Caribbean port days.

 by Rai of A Rai of Light